 Haselkorn & Thibaut, a premier national investment fraud law firm, is currently investigating financial advisors and broker-dealers for their sales of Hospitality Investors Trust Inc. (HIT) to investors.
 It is alleged that many brokers sold HIT REIT to investors that were conservative in their risk tolerance and did not fully understand the liquidity of the product.

-One of the best ways for investors to recover losses is through FINRA arbitration.
+One of the best ways for hospitality investors to recover losses is through Financial Industry Regulatory Authority (FINRA) arbitration.
 It is typically faster and easier than traditional litigation.
 We specialize in representing investors with non traded REITS.

 Hospitality Investors Trust investors are encouraged to call us for a free case analysis and review.
 We can meet virtually or in-person nationwide and have locations in Florida, New York, Arizona, North Carolina, and Texas.
 Our phone number is 1-800-856-3352.